hongquanli/squid-motorized-stage/README.md

 ## Control panel
 <img src="https://github.com/hongquanli/squid-motorized-stage/blob/main/control%20panel/control%20panel.png" width=40%>
+BOM of the control panel can be found in [control panel](control%20panel)

 ## Software
 The stages can be controled with the Arduino firmware and python software we have written.